mmorella-dev/hyper-monokai-pro/README.md

 [![npm version](https://badge.fury.io/js/hyper-monokai-pro.svg)](https://www.npmjs.com/package/hyper-monokai-pro)

-A theme for [Hyper](https://github.com/zeit/hyper) inspired by the [Monokai Pro](https://monokai.pro/) theme for VS Code and Sublime Text.
+A theme for [Hyper](https://github.com/zeit/hyper), inspired by [Monokai Pro](https://monokai.pro/) theme for VS Code and Sublime Text.

 ![Monokai Pro Theme](/../screenshots/pro.png?raw=true)

 ## Installation

-Add `hyper-monokai-pro` to the plugins list in your ~/.hyper.js config file.
+Add `"hyper-monokai-pro"` to the beginning of `plugins` in `~/.hyper.js`.

-Or use `hyper i hyper-monokai-pro`.
+### Compatibility note

+If you are using another extension like `hyper-tabs-enhanced` which modifies Hyper's CSS, you should place this theme **before** those extensions, otherwise it will use colors based on the pre-existing theme, rather than this one.

-## Config
+## Configuration

 There are several themes included in this plugin.